ga4gh/product-process/product-process.md

         1. Criteria: Should the work proceed to next steps, continue development or cease?
 Are the outputs ready for next steps?
 Is there a clear plan of actionable steps to progress work?
 Has the work stalled irretrievably?
 Has it been concluded that the topic should not be pursued?
 16. Open for comment:
     1. Following a decision to proceed, taken by the development group, the development outputs should be made available for public comment.
 This is the opportunity for everyone to express an opinion on the content of the product.
-    2. The public comment announcement should be circulated widely, including to everyone associated with GA4GH
+    2. The public comment announcement should be circulated widely, including to everyone associated with GA4GH.
     3. This is also the period when Steering Committee members (or their delegates) are invited to express their views on the product.
 Those who previously registered interest should be notified directly of the comment period.
     4. The public comment period should be of a minimum of one month.
     5. The PRC should be consulted on when the public comment period should close.
+    6. Comments should respect the principles set by our Code of Conduct.
 17. Regulatory-Ethics, Security and the PRC review the development outputs, with revisions following public comment
     1. Regulatory-Ethics and Security
         1. The combined Regulatory-Ethics and Security questionnaire should be completed.
 This can be done in a single meeting with representatives from those work streams who can assist in completing the questionnaire.